Taxation

 Increasing taxes decreases consumption and increases government revenue

-Before 2013, the Gambia charged an ad valorem tax on cigarettes and did not charge excise tax on other tobacco products.
+Before 2013, the Gambia charged an ad valorem tax on cigarettes and did not charge an excise tax on other tobacco products.
 In 2013, the Gambia moved from an ad valorem excise tax to a specific excise tax on cigarettes and introduced a specific excise tax for other tobacco products.

 Colombia